 Being a first-time mom, it was overwhelming searching through the internet to find out what your baby will need.
 I can totally relate, I was like that during my first pregnancy.
-There were tons of new baby checklist available online that didn’t agree with each other.
+There were tons of list of things you need for a new baby available online that didn’t agree with each other.
 One website was saying I need this; but another one was saying I don’t.
-It would be helpful to have a new baby checklist from a mom who’s been there.
-So today, I want to share with you the ultimate new baby checklist which has everything you need to have right now.
+It would be absolutely helpful to have a newborn baby shopping list from a mom who’s been there.
+So today, I want to share with you the ultimate new baby checklist which has all the must-haves and the nice to haves.

-Having a new baby checklist really helped me get organized in my preparation for the arrival of my precious little one.
-Which is why I want to share with you the most essential things a newborn baby needs, along with some nice to haves.
+Having a newborn baby needs checklist really helped me get organized in my preparation for the arrival of my precious little one.
+Which is why I want to share with you the most essential things a newborn baby needs, which will hopefully guide you to determine all your baby registry must haves.
 I’ve been through 2 pregnancies (but still by no means an expert) so I know what worked for us and what didn’t (although please keep in mind that what worked for us might not work for you).

-In this new baby checklist, I will be listing down all the essentials we used for both your baby and Mommy, as well as the ones that we could have done without.
+In this baby checklist, I will be listing down all the essentials we used for both baby and Mommy, as well as the ones that we could have done without.
 I will also include some nice to have items that are completely optional.
-You can also download the new baby checklist by clicking on the download button found below the image of the checklist below or the download button found towards the end of this post.
+You can also download the baby checklist in PDF by clicking on the download button found below the image of the checklist below or the download button found towards the end of this post.

 Note: I may receive commissions from clicks or purchases made through links in this post at no additional cost to you.
 While I wish these commissions were enough to let me stay at home with my kids, they’re really for paying the fees to keep this site up and running.
 Thank you for your continued support!

-Below is your new baby checklist for all things related to feeding your baby.
+Below is your baby registry checklist for all things related to feeding your baby.